• Settings:

 What are you most likely to splurge on while travelling?

-Probably food.
+Food.
 Not in the sense that I’ll look for the most expensive places to eat, quite the contrary.
-But I want to leave a country with a special meal or dish in mind that I will forever remember that place by.
-Eating truly is a major part of travel for me.
-It says so much about a region’s identity.
+But I want to leave a country/city with a special meal or dish in mind that I can associate it with.
+Eating and travelling just go hand in hand.
 My favourite ever travel meal?
-A giant avocado picked before my eyes on a beach in Colombia, with a bit of lemon juice and a pinch of salt.
-It was heavenly!
+A giant avocado picked before my eyes on a beach in Tayrona National Park (Colombia), with a squeeze of lemon juice and a pinch of salt.
+Heaven!

 What’s your favourite thing about working at NWS?